masoudr/masoudr.github.io/_projects/2_project.md

 github: https://github.com/Open-VTS
 ---

 OVTS is an Open-source Vehicle Tracking System project based on GPS.
 It can track the device based on GPS data and send information to the central server (AKA Center).
 The communication is over on GPRS and SMS.
-The device has other features like output relay, input voltage sensor, IMU sensor, and many more.\
+The device has other features like an output relay, input voltage sensor, IMU sensor, and many more.\
-You can find the full source code [here](https://github.com/Open-VTS).
+You can find the complete source code [here](https://github.com/Open-VTS).